okoker/Security-Compliance/ISO27001-2022 Supplier Security/README.md

 3. Supplier emails the newly downloaded `security_assessment-<supplier>-<YYYY-MM-DD>.html` file back to the requesting team.
 4. Receiving team archives the returned HTML, reviews the embedded score and responses, and follows up on any gaps.

 For versioning, consult the metadata at the bottom of each document.
-Update the instructions and questionnaire together whenever your control expectations change.*** End Patch
+Update the instructions and questionnaire together whenever your control expectations change.***